jimmy706/junedang-blog-pages/jekyll/how-to-enable-cross-origin-resource-sharing-cors-in-django-for-safe-http-requests-2g50.md

-# How to Enable Cross-Origin Resource Sharing (CORS) in Django for Safe HTTP Requests

 ## Situation
 Imagine you are learning web development with Python and just started a Django project for your web project.
 Everything looks clean and perfect, you have the database running, the models are designed and REST APIs are ready to be requested.